 Coaching Academies/Organizations and Individual Coaches are entitled to a FREE GT STATS subscription.

 While we do limit this to one subscription per academy/organization, we understand that some academies/organizations are large and require more than one free subscription.
 We are happy to meet your needs in this regard and further free subscriptions are available on request.

 Please note, the initial free subscription period lasts for 3 months.
 After this time, one of your parents/players will need to be a GT STATS subscriber for you to continue your free subscription.

-If you’re interested in a FREE coaching subscription, get in touch via the contact for on the GT STATS Coaches page
+If you’re interested in a FREE coaching subscription, get in touch via the contact form on the GT STATS Coaches page.

-From here you can have a look at the power of the stats and graphs, and add to our demo match to get a feel for the user interface.
+From the “Get Started” screen, you can have a look at the power of the stats and graphs, and add to our demo match to get a feel for the user interface.
 The third option is loading your own match.

-You will be prompted to Sign Up once you load you second match.
-After you’re signed up you still receive a further 1 week trial with full functionality.
+You will be prompted to subscribe when you load your second match.
+You will receive a further one week trial before your paid subscription commences.